Skip to main content

 }

-Common Capabilities
+Example Capabilities

-• net.access: Allows your pack's backend to make outbound network requests to the internet.
+• net.access: outbound network requests

 The User Experience: Lazy Granting